juice-shop/pwning-juice-shop/appendix/README.md

 > dialects.
 Today it is spoken by humans all over the world, in many
 > contexts.[^4]

+### Forge a coupon code that gives you a discount of at least 80%

 ### Solve challenge #99

 1. Open the _Score Board_ and click the _Save Progress_ button